jazzi/jazzi.github.io/_posts/2023-12-21-hpe-microserver-gen10-with-freebsd.md

 * [FreeBSD wiki: Sound & Audio](https://wiki.freebsd.org/Sound)
 * [Multimedia of HandBook](https://docs.freebsd.org/en/books/handbook/multimedia/)

+**Big Shout, the DAC can get sound alone even motherboard has no sound card built-in.**

 ### Install Owntone

 In order to install **Owntone** you need to install and enable *avahai* and *dbus* in advance.